 UKCA and CE Marking – Your Questions Answered

-As of 1 January 2021, UKCA marking will replace CE marking.
-Therefore, most products that previously required CE marking – as well as aerosols – will need to have a UKCA mark in order to be sold on the UK market.
+UKCA marking replaced CE marking in 1 January 2021.
+Therefore, most products that previously required CE marking – as well as aerosols – need to have a UKCA mark in order to be sold on the UK market.

 To help you stay on top of the changing compliance laws, here are some Frequently Asked Questions on UK and CE conformity: